laserpointlabs/dadms/ui/BPMN_MODELER_IMPLEMENTATION_SUMMARY.md

 - Extension property injection into XML
 - Real-time XML updates from property changes
 - Camunda namespace and element compliance
+- **Property state loss when switching between modeler and XML views**
+- **Extension properties not persisting after XML editing**

+---

+## Current Issues and Solutions

+### **Issue 1: Property State Loss Between Views**
+**Problem:** When users edit properties in the modeler and switch to XML view, the properties panel would reset and lose the current values.

+**Solution:** Implemented a comprehensive property cache system that:
+- Stores extension properties for each element in a global cache
+- Extracts properties from XML when switching views
+- Maintains property state across view transitions
+- Updates modeler elements with cached properties

+### **Issue 2: Extension Properties Not Persisting After XML Editing**
+**Problem:** When users edit XML directly and switch back to diagram view, extension properties would revert to original values and not reflect XML changes.

+**Solution:** Added bidirectional property synchronization:
+- XML → Modeler: Extract properties from XML and update modeler elements
+- Modeler → XML: Inject properties into XML when generating output
+- Real-time cache updates during property changes
+- Automatic property extraction during XML import

+### **Issue 3: Accidental XML Editing**
+**Problem:** Users could accidentally edit XML and break the model, especially when just wanting to view the generated XML.

+**Solution:** Implemented XML editing toggle:
+- XML editor is read-only by default
+- Toggle switch to enable/disable XML editing
+- Clear visual feedback for editing state
+- Conditional event listeners based on toggle state

 ---